The way we communicate and share knowledge in our place of employment is crucial to developing a healthy company culture.

 A few years ago, content strategist Brett Lofgreen argued that the most important audience for any content marketing is the company’s very own team.
 This is, by our own experience, very much true.
 Simply put, team managers who strive for success need to educate their employees on such matters as why their work is important and how their well-being affects other team players across the organization.
 And the best way for them to succeed is to get the employees excited about the work they do.

-In her popular TED Talk on reasons why we need to treat our employees as thoughtfully as our customers, expert in organizational behavior Diana Dosik speaks about the potential benefits of highly motivated, loyal, and imaginatively innovating workforce.
-Her opinion is that companies that nurture pleasant work environment and effective internal communication also create smarter and better companies, and we could not agree more.
+In her popular TED Talk on reasons why we need to treat our employees as thoughtfully as our customers, expert in organizational behavior Diana Dosik speaks about the potential benefits of the highly motivated, loyal, and imaginatively innovating workforce.
+Her opinion is that companies that nurture a pleasant work environment and effective internal communication also create smarter and better companies, and we could not agree more.

 There is one more thing managers need to understand and it comes to this: the greatest benefit of working with a team of people who are excited about their work is the fact that they will surely spread the good word about it.
 This is exactly why all employees, in any business, should be treated as valuable brand ambassadors.